Live in London (George Michael video)

-Live in London is a live concert recording of George Michael's final two concerts in London's Earls Court on 24 and 25 August 2008 as part of his 25 Live tour.
-This is the first live release of Michael's career.
+George Michael - Live in London is a live concert film and video release by the English singer-songwriter George Michael, detailing his two performances at London's Earls Court Exhibition Centre on 24 and 25 August 2008 as part of his 25 Live tour.
 It was released in the DVD (two-disc release) and Blu-ray (with DTS-HD Master Audio and Dolby Digital 5.1 multichannel sound) formats on 7 December 2009 in the United Kingdom, Europe and Australia, and on 8 December 2009 in the United States and Canada.

-The DVD had subtitles for spoken portions of the DVD in several languages.
-The highly anticipated shows on the DVD marked the end of Michael's 25 Live tour and were the last chance to catch Michael performing on a stage of this magnitude in London.

 Background

-In 2006, George Michael announced his first tour in 15 years, 25 Live.
-This DVD was recorded and filmed on 24 and 25 August 2008 when Michael declared two special performances entitled "The Final Two" which took place in Earls Court, London.
+In 2006, George Michael embarked on his first tour in 15 years, 25 Live.
+The tour was Michael's first following the conclusion of the Cover to Cover tour in 1991.
+In 2008, Michael announced two special concerts entitled "The Final Two", which took place at the Earls Court Exhibition Centre in London on 24 and 25 August that year.
 Moreover, another two "final" concerts were announced in Copenhagen and Abu Dhabi.

+Content

-Those concerts were the last extensive touring that was performed by Michael.
-The DVD was recorded in the latter part of the tour, which had a very different set list, since most artists record the last (or last couple of) show(s) on a tour.
-The DVD reflects the final set list later used in the "Finals" concerts in Abu Dhabi, Australia, etc. The DVD is a mesh of the last two shows at Earls Court.
-The differences between the two nights can be seen at various times (e.g. the conga player changes between two different players during "Too Funky" and Michael can be seen standing in different places from shot to shot, as in the extended part of "Fastlove", once on the main stage, then a second later at the end of the catwalk stage extension, as well as during the intro of "Outside", once waiting behind the LED stage wall to open for Michael to walk through, then moments later he enters the stage from the right side, not using the door in the LED wall).
+The Live in London DVD was recorded and filmed during the two consecutive nights at the Earls Court on 24 and 25 August 2008, and reflects the final set list of the tour.
+The DVD is a mesh of the two shows, the differences between which can be seen at various times (e.g. the conga player changes between two different players during "Too Funky" and Michael can be seen standing in different places from shot to shot, as in the extended part of "Fastlove", once on the main stage, then a second later at the end of the catwalk stage extension, as well as during the intro of "Outside", once waiting behind the LED stage wall to open for Michael to walk through, then moments later he enters the stage from the right side, not using the door in the LED wall).